publicdocs/uscode/assets/md/titles/usc12/us/usc/t12/ch14/schII/m__us_usc_t12_s1782.md

             (C)  __Calculation based on certified statements__  __.—__

-            In calculating the Fund’s equity ratio and available assets ratio for purposes of this paragraph, the Board shall determine the aggregate amount of the insured shares in all insured credit unions from insured credit unions certified statements under subsection (b) of this section for the final reporting period of the calendar year referred to in subparagraph (A).
+            In calculating the Fund’s equity ratio and available assets ratio for purposes of this paragraph, the Board shall determine the aggregate amount of the insured shares in all insured credit unions from insured credit unions certified statements under subsection (b) for the final reporting period of the calendar year referred to in subparagraph (A).

         (4)  __Timeliness and accuracy of data__  __.—__